solana-foundation/solana-improvement-documents/proposals/0130-dynamic-block-limits.md

 is demand for it. **It is important to not increase CU limits if there is no demand for it, as arbitrarily increasing the CU limit opens up a vector for validators to produce fat blocks that the rest of the network may struggle to replay.**
-Thus, the increase criteria can be summarized as follows: increase capacity if there is demonstrated capacity and demand for it **AND** if it does not threaten protocol liveness or degrade UX.

 The second metric is present to preserve protocol liveness and responsive UX.
 If the SVSL is above the target threshold, it means that there are nodes in the